Powerlearnproject/se-day1-assignment-Monica1234Kabata/README.md

    Software engineering is a branch of computer science that systematically applies engineering principles, programming, and scientific methods to design, develop, test, and maintain software systems.

--Provision of cybersecurity and data protection- well-engineered softwares provides companies and individuals with strong protection of their privacy and data by putting tight systems in place to avoid cybersecurity threats or breaches.
+-Provision of cybersecurity and data protection- well-engineered software provides companies and individuals with strong protection of their privacy and data by putting tight systems in place to avoid cybersecurity threats or breaches.

 -Improving businesses' operational efficiency through automation of some traditional and manual processes.